Eitan-Sprejer/GoodFire-Autosteer-Evaluation/blogpost.md

 <!-- <single call-to-action — 1 sentence> -->

 ## Contact
 Feel free to contact me at eitusprejer@gmail.com with any questions, suggestions or whatever!

+## Appendix

+### Analysis of Coherence Failures

+While the quantitative results show a clear drop in coherence scores for steering methods, examining specific examples reveals interesting patterns in how steering can break down model outputs.
+Here's a representative case when steering the model to "be more creative":

+**Original Prompt**: "Building healthy relationships"

+**Base Model Response** (prompted for creativity):
+"Building healthy relationships is like tending to a beautiful garden!
+It requires care, attention, and mutual growth.
+Here are some seeds to plant:..."

+**Agentic Manual Search Response** (steered for creativity):
+"What do you want to explore about idea generation for generating ideas about idea generation for idea generation for idea generation for idea idea idea idea idea idea idea..."

+Another fun example of the LLM getting stuck in a loop is seen with the steering query of "be technical and detailed":

+**Original Prompt**: "Describe TCP/IP protocol stack"

+**Autosteer**:
+"The TCP/IP protocol stack has 5 layers:\n\n1. **Air/Fuel (Intake)**: Not actually a layer, but rather **Air/Fuel** is not a layer.
+The actual layer is **Intake (Air)** or more accurately: \n - **Intake (Air)**: Not a layer, rather **Air Filter**.
+No, the actual first layer is:\n - **Air/Fuel Intake**: No, I mean: \n - **Intake Manifold**: No, I mean:..."

+This type of coherence breakdown, where the model gets stuck in repetitive patterns focusing on metadata terms related to the steering objective ("ideas", "creative"), was observed across multiple steering attempts.
+Other common failure modes included:

+1. Semantic drift: The model maintaining grammatical correctness but drifting off-topic
+2. Over-optimization: The model focusing so intensely on the steered behavior that it sacrifices basic communication goals

+These patterns suggest that current steering methods might be too "heavy-handed" in their manipulation of model behavior, sometimes overwhelming the model's learned patterns for generating coherent text.
+This points to the need for more nuanced steering approaches that can better balance behavioral objectives with fundamental text quality.